Hair Loss in Women And Children: What Can Be Done?

 There’s no such thing as a hair loss shampoo for women, but there is a shampoo you can use which might help prevent AGA or as a supplement to thinning hair treatments.
 It’s a non-prescription product called Nizoral A-D, which contains the antifungal ketoconazole.
 That substance is normally used in prescription shampoos for serious dandruff, but it fights dandruff by lowering testosterone in the hair follicles, so that would theoretically mean you’d have less testosterone available to be converted into the DHT which is so culpable in pattern baldness.
 Nizoral won’t promote hair growth for women, but it might prevent both dandruff and hair loss.

-Treatment For Women
+Hair Loss Treatment For Women

 So now we get down to the important question: if you’re a woman, is there a treatment for losing hair that is truly effective?
 Before we consider the medical establishment’s standard female hair loss solutions, let’s consider some alternative types of hair thinning treatments.